timmPrice/3371-Final/README.md

 ### MASM Implementation Notes
 - Implement a stack in memory, managing pushes and pops with stack pointer manipulations. - Parse the postfix expression and execute operations based on stack state.

+### Running source code
+-  The easiest way to run the c# source code is to use the dotnet cli
+-  execute `dotnet run` in the directory with the cs file
+-  The easiest way to run the asm source code is to setup visual studio 2022 in a windows enviornment (I use a virtual machine since my laptop runs linux)
+-  set breakpoints at points of interest and step through the code using the built in debugger in the env.

 #### Team Members
 Tim Price